-- Complete the design of the Toledo Waterways Initiative Ottawa River storage basin.
+- Complete the design and construction phases of Toledo Waterways Initiative projects to meet Consent Decree deadlines.

 Employee performance is measured by compliance with State and Federal EPA permit requirements.
 Performance in the maintenance section is further measured by the amount of equipment in service, and the time that down equipment is out of service.